Brackets-Themes/LightSoda/README.md

-# DarkSoda
+# LightSoda

-* The LightSoda Light Theme for Brackets!
+* The LightSoda is a Light Theme for Brackets!

 # How to install